 - Increased anxiety or stress

 Tips for handling behavior changes in senior pets:

 - Routine vet visits: Vet visits aren’t just for checking in on your pet’s physical health.
 Tell your vet about any behavioral changes you’ve noticed in your furry friend and what you can do about it.

-- White noise: Certain sounds, such as white noise, may be helpful for pets with anxiety or irritability.
+- White noise: Certain sounds, such as white noise, may be helpful for pets with anxiety, stress, or irritability.
 Try this out next time your pet is panicking, excessively barking, or otherwise showing unwanted behavioral changes.

 Diet and Nutrition for Elderly Pets

 Just like humans, pets’ nutritional requirements change and evolve as they get older.
 To ensure your pet a healthy and happy life, keeping up with their dietary needs will be key.
 Though genes and luck play a role, the care you put into feeding your pet is just as important.